 I am often asked if Asian medicine (Chinese medicine) and Amma Therapy can be used to treat children.
 The answer is–yes, of course and very effectively.
 But don’t limit Asian medicine to just treatment of acute and chronic illness.
-The core principles of Asian medicine and holistic nutrition are actually about creating and maintaining wellness through all life stages.
+The core principles of Asian medicine are preventative in nature, focusing on creating and maintaining wellness through all life stages and acting quickly when disharmonies arise.
 This is most important during the growing and transitional years of childhood.

-Now don’t jump at the last statement.
+I am not disregarding emotions or moods.
 Moods swings are indeed real, but how we choose to engage with these ebbs and flows are what matters.
 I wanted Clara to see that her emotions can be powerful, but they aren’t all of her and she doesn’t have to get lost in them.
 Like the weather, emotions and thoughts flow in and out of our being.
 We can identify them, observe them and act on them if it’s necessary.
 Problems arise when we spend too long in any emotion or become addicted to being that emotion.
 As a culture, American’s are often deeply attached to their emotions and often let them run amok.
 It’s not uncommon to run into worriers who are worried that everything is going so well, that there is nothing to worry about.
 Left unchecked, they make something to worry about.
 Others are angry if they don’t have something to be angry about.
 Again, left unchecked, they will find or create anger.
 It’s not the emotion that’s the problem, it’s our relationship or habituation to the emotion and what we do with that energy that matters.
 Children and teens especially may get overly involved emotions.
 And it requires learning to manage them so that they don’t become harmful in their lives.
-Watch the Disney channel for 15 minutes if you need proof–everyone is reactionary.
+Watch the Disney channel for 15 minutes if you need proof – everyone is reactionary.
 Back from the tangent.
 The point of the example wasn’t that their was anything wrong with what Clara was experiencing, it was simply new, a bit overwhelming and she didn’t have the skills yet to know how to respond.
 Gentle shifts in the diet, and a little guidance can work wonders in helping children deal with possible ups and downs before they become a situation that actually merits “treatment”.
-For example–Liver Qi stagnation left un-addressed can magnify into painful menstrual cycle, extreme mood pattern, anger, resentment, digestive issues and so much more.
+For example – Liver Qi stagnation left un-addressed can magnify into painful menstrual cycle, extreme mood pattern, anger, resentment, digestive issues and so much more.
 I wanted to nip that in the bud.

 The good news is, children’s system respond quickly to Asian medicine and nutritional shifts, they are clearer and less congested than those of us who have had years to get stuck.